Skip to content

 Donate

-HOPE FOR JUSTICE is a registered charity (no. 1126097) working in animals across the United Kingdom.
+Hope for Justice is a registered charity (no. 1126097) working in international aid across the United Kingdom.
 Its latest Charity Commission filing directs 75% of spending to charitable activities, though its recent accounts were filed late.
+Reported income has been broadly stable over recent years.
 CharityCompare's Clarity Score rates the organisation only from public Charity Commission accounts — accountability, financial health, efficiency and community support — not the quality or impact of its programmes.

-In short: HOPE FOR JUSTICE scores 50 out of 100 (1 star).
+In short: HOPE FOR JUSTICE scores 42 out of 100 (2 stars).
 75% average program spend (3-year average).
 Review the pillar breakdown below.

-HOPE FOR JUSTICE has a Clarity Score of 50 out of 100 on CharityCompare (1 stars, Poor).
+Hope for Justice has a Clarity Score of 42 out of 100 on CharityCompare (2 stars, Poor).
 Charity Commission registration number 1126097.
 Status: Registered.
-Primary cause area: Animals.
-Latest accounts year 2021: total income £8.1m, with 75% of expenditure on charitable activities.
+Primary cause area: International aid.
+Latest accounts year 2025: total income £7.8m, with 75% of expenditure on charitable activities.
 Accounts filing: late.
 2 filing concern(s) noted on this profile.
 Scores are independent and based on official filings — not a donation recommendation.

 Data from Charity Commission register, last updated .